-COPC concentrations detected in samples collected from monitoring well RHMW05 have decreased to below the EALs for at least four consecutive monitoring events.
+COPC concentrations detected in samples collected from monitoring well RHMW05 have decreased to below the EALs for at least five consecutive monitoring events.
 The data suggest that elevated COPC concentrations detected in samples collected from monitoring wells located adjacent to the USTs are not migrating in the downgradient direction.
-RHMW05 is an intermediate monitoring point between the USTs and the U.S. Navy Well 22554-01.
+RHMW05 is an intermediate monitoring point between the USTs and the U.S. Navy Well 2254-01.
 At this time, there is no indication that COPCs are migrating in a downgradient direction towards the Navy's potable water source.

-COPC concentrations detected in samples collected from two monitoring wells adjacent to the USTs (i.e., RHMW01 and RHMW03) are not steadily increasing between consecutive sampling events.
-COPC concentrations of 1-methylnaphthalene detected in samples collected from RHMW02 however have increased for three consecutive events.
+COPC concentrations detected in samples collected from two monitoring wells adjacent to the USTs (i.e., RHMW01 and RHMW03) are not increasing between consecutive sampling events.
+COPC concentrations of 1-methylnaphthalene detected in samples collected from RHMW02 however increased for three consecutive events, but then decreased during the most recent event.
+The fluctuations in concentration measured during this event and previous events indicates the current source of 1-methylnaphthalene is either residual contamination from a historical event or a very small chronic leak.
+The general overall long-term trend in 1-methylnaphthalene concentration is decreasing, making the scenario of a chronic leak the less likely of the two possible scenarios.